 Fax: +381(11) 6776583

-Marko Batić PhD, is appointed as the head of Fraunhofer-Pupin Joint Project Office.
-He received the BSc, MSc PhD degrees from the School of Electrical Engineering, the University of Belgrade (RS).
+Dr Marko Batić (M) is currently appointed as the International Cooperation and Technology Transfer Director of the Institute Mihailo Pupin.
+Previously, he was the head of IMP’s Fraunhofer-Pupin Joint Project Office, responsible for the R&D projects funded by the European Commission Framework Programmes.
+Moreover, he served as the EC’s external expert for evaluation process of H2020 proposals.
+He received the BSc, MSc and PhD degrees from the School of Electrical Engineering, the University of Belgrade (RS).
 He graduated at the Department of Communications and Information Technologies while he defended his PhD thesis at the Department of Software Engineering.
-He is responsible for the technical management of R&D projects in several domains with a special focus to those related to ICT applications in the domain of energy efficiency, smart energy management and smart grids.
-Presently, he is managing two EU H2020 projects on behalf of IMP (TRINITY and IDEAS) and takes an active role in several other H2020s (REACT, HESTIA and SINERGY).
+His research interests include digitalisation of energy sector with ICT applications in the domain of energy efficiency, smart energy management and smart grids.
+Presently, he is managing several EU H2020 and HE projects on behalf of IMP (ECHO, R2D2, TRINITY and IDEAS) and takes an active role in several other H2020s (REACT, HESTIA and SINERGY).
 He also manages a research project funded by the Serbian Science Fund, Applied AI Programme (ARTEMIS).
-Previously, he took active part in a number of EU H2020s, Fp7s and Interreg (H2020s InBetween (technical coordinator) and RESPOND, FP7s EPIC-HUB, CASCADE and EnergyWarden, Interreg DTP MOVECO) as well as scientific projects financed by the Ministry of Science and Technological Development of Serbia (SOFIA and AMICA).
-Moreover, he was managing two commercial software development projects involving enterprise information systems.
+Previously, he took active part in a number of EU H2020s, Fp7s and Interreg (H2020s InBetween (technical coordinator), RESPOND, FP7s EPIC-HUB, CASCADE and EnergyWarden, Interreg DTP MOVECO) as well as scientific projects financed by the Ministry of Science and Technological Development of Serbia (SOFIA and AMICA).
+Moreover, he managed several commercial software development projects involving enterprise information systems.
 The aforementioned projects are dealing with smart energy management, integration of renewable energy technologies, smart grids, energy efficiency and demand side management.
 In particular, his main research activities and interests involve multi-criteria decision support systems for planning of hybrid renewable energy systems, energy management systems in multi-carrier environments (SCADAs), optimal energy dispatching, improved energy data analytics through AI and Semantic Web applications and energy efficiency through ICT behavioural change.
 In the aforementioned domains, he has published over 40 scientific and technical articles covering international and national journal, conference, and workshop contributions.
-Moreover, he was employed by the European Commission as an external expert for the evaluation process of H2020 Low Carbon Energy calls for proposals.
 He also continuously serves as a reviewer for respectable international journals (Energy Conversion Management, Applied Energy, Energy & Buildings (Elsevier) and Sustainable Cities & Society (Springer)).

 Fax: +381(11) 6776583